Incident DetailsCause of Death:

 Patrolman John Pfaffenberger died from gunshot wounds he suffered two days earlier while attempting to arrest three suspects who had stolen seven gallons of gas from a service station on U.S. 50, five miles west of Seymour.

 The suspects fled the scene and later in the day shot Deputy Harold Amick, of the Scott County Sheriff's Department, who died from his wounds the following day.

 Three suspects were apprehended and convicted of first-degree murder.
-Two offenders were sentenced to life in prison, but one was paroled in June 1950 and died a month later.
+Two offenders, ages 20 and 25, were sentenced to life in prison but one was paroled in June 1950 and died a month later.
 The 22-year-old shooter was sentenced to death and on October 9, 1934, he was executed by electrocution.